castle-engine/castle-engine/tools/castle-editor/README.md

 	Best: change to use planned CastleEngineConfig.pas unit, that is always auto-generated without warning.
 	  Do not overwrite lpr each time.
-* templates:
+* small GUI stuff:
-    * Create other than "empty" project templates
-    * Proper screenshots of all project templates
-* Visual inspector. designer etc.
-* All the plans from https://castle-engine.io/wp/2017/12/23/plans-6-4-release-asap-visual-editor-soon-2018-roadmap/

-Lower priority:
+    * Show on recent list %20 as spaces, use URICaption or such ready function?
+    * on NewProject form AutoSize?
+    * allow switching list/icon/etc. view on "Files"
+    * allow configuring command output "word wrap"
+    * filter out stuff in "Files" (castle-engine-output, *~, created binaries) (need to use custom draw for this? grep, search code)
+    * "Files" showroot doesn't work

+Lowest priority (OK if not in 1st release)
 * Project options:
     * Allow to configure project qualified name from "Project Options" in editor
     * Icon, other stuff from CastleEngineManifest.xml could be configuirable in editor
-* Show on recent list %20 as spaces, use URICaption or such ready function?
-* on NewProject form AutoSize?

 ## Contributing: When creating a new Lazarus form, remember to...